PyPSA/pypsa-eur/doc/supply_demand.rst

 *Urban and rural heating*

 For every country, heat demand is split between low and high population density areas.
 These country-level totals are then distributed to each region in proportion to their rural and urban populations respectively.
 Urban areas with dense heat demand can be supplied with large-scale district heating systems.
-The percent of urban heat demand that can be supplied by district heating networks as well as lump-sum losses in district heating systems is exogenously determined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L153>`_.
+The percentage of urban heat demand that can be supplied by district heating networks as well as lump-sum losses in district heating systems is exogenously determined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L153>`_.

 *Cooling demand*